• Gardening

 Wait.
 You did organize your seeds, right?

-Otherwise, I know me and I am bound to make mistakes, plant at the wrong time, miss seeds I should have planted sooner not leaving enough time for them to mature, or plant them too early and weaken the seed as well as the future plant which will lead to a whole host of problems in the months to come.
+Otherwise, I know myself and I am bound to make mistakes, plant at the wrong time, miss seeds I should have planted sooner not leave enough time for them to mature, or plant them too early and weaken the seed as well as the future plant which will lead to a whole host of problems in the months to come.

 In an effort to be proactive, I’ve made a schedule that I’ll be using for the next 4 months.